mathi360v-star/Module-2/Lambda Function: Addition of Two Numbers.md

-# Lambda Function in Python: Addition of Two Numbers
+# Lambda Function in Python: Addition of Three Numbers

 ## 🎯 Aim
 To write a Python program that defines a **lambda function** which takes three arguments `a` ,`b`and `c`, and returns their sum.